DHTMLX/gantt-docs/data/api/gantt_order_branch_config.md

 In this mode only the name of the task is reordered (on holding the left mouse key) and Gantt is re-rendered only when a task is dropped in the target position (on releasing the key).
 Unlike the default mode, changing of the task position doesn't involve firing of the onBeforeTaskMove/onAfterTaskMove events.

-To prevent dropping of a task in a particular position, use the onBeforeRowDragMove event instead (works only in the "marker" mode).
+To prevent dropping of a task in a particular position, use the api/gantt_onbeforerowdragmove_event.md event instead (works only in the "marker" mode).

 @relatedsample:
 	07_grid/02_branch_ordering.html

 @related:
-	desktop/reodering_tasks.md
+	desktop/reordering_tasks.md

 @relatedapi:
 api/gantt_order_branch_free_config.md
 api/gantt_onaftertaskmove_event.md
 api/gantt_onbeforetaskmove_event.md
+api/gantt_onbeforerowdragmove_event.md

 @todo:
-check, add link to the onBeforeRowDragMove event
+check